lowl1f3/lowl1f3.github.io/README.md

 # About

-Simple GitHub Pages for social links
+Simple GitHub Pages for personal social links

 ## Donations